StockSharp/doc/en/topics/api/strategies/high_level_api.md

 The high-level API in StockSharp strategies provides the following advantages:

-1. **Code Volume Reduction** - performing typical tasks requires fewer lines of code
+1. **Code Volume Reduction** - performing common tasks requires fewer lines of code

-2. **Separation of Concerns** - trading logic is separated from technical details of data processing and visualization
+2. **Separation of Responsibilities** - trading logic is separated from technical details of data processing and visualization

 3. **Improved Readability** - code becomes more understandable and expressive, focused on business logic

-4. **Reduced Probability of Errors** - many typical errors are eliminated through automation of routine tasks
+4. **Reduced Error Probability** - many typical errors are eliminated through automation of routine tasks

 5. **Working with Clean Data Types** - instead of working with complex objects, you can operate with simple data types (e.g., `decimal`)

-## Strategy Example Using High-Level API
+## Example Strategy Using High-Level API

-Below is a complete example of a strategy demonstrating the use of high-level API:
+Below is a complete example of a strategy demonstrating the use of the high-level API:

 ```cs
 public class SmaStrategy : Strategy